pedestal/pedestal/app/docs/design-spec.md

 You might think that this function should just return the new model and later we could figure out how the model changed.
-That assumes that we are doing change tracking is a specific way.
+That assumes that we are doing change tracking in a specific way.
 What if we wanted to track changes as they happen?
 This is the only place that can be done.
 Any other approach would force us to track changes after the fact.
 This interface leaves the decision of how we track changes to